Wayne Hemingway at The Sorting Office 3rd Birthday

 We first came across The Sorting Office when we met jewellery maker Joanne Tinley and illustrator Denise Hughes.
-Both have creative studio space at The Sorting Office which is a local council-supported initiative in Eastleigh, Hampshire, providing affordable co-working space for creatives.
+Both have creative studio space at The Sorting Office, a local council-supported initiative in Eastleigh, Hampshire.
+It’s aim is simple – to provide affordable co-working space for creatives.

-Internationally acclaimed designer, Wayne Hemingway, has offered background support to the project from its very beginning and was there to officially open the studios three years ago.
+Internationally acclaimed designer, Wayne Hemingway, has offered background support to the project from its very beginning.
+He was also there to officially open the studios three years ago.
 Here’s a short interview with him explaining why he wanted to get involved.

 The Sorting Office celebrated its 3rd birthday with 50 VIP guests on May 13th, and Wayne was once again in attendance to offer his support.